-It was around this time last year that I published an article called, ‘Most presentations are far too long – Less really is more!’
-In the article I wrote: ‘We need to cut out the superfluous noise.’
+In a previous article called, ‘Most presentations are far too long – Less really is more!’ ,I wrote: ‘We need to cut out the superfluous noise.’

 Cut out the ‘noise’

 As you craft your presentation ask yourself the following questions:

 Will this be totally relevant to my audience?

 How much of this do they already know?

 Am I repeating myself unecessarily?